Car-less Commute: The No Gimmicks Guide to Northwest Bike Commuting

 Many cities offer great biking maps and route suggestions (check out these online bike commuting resources for Seattle and Portland).
-Google Maps bike directions are still in beta, but they are fairly accurate and helpful.
+Google Maps bike directions are fairly accurate and helpful.
 Try your route out a few times in advance, too, so you know it’ll work with your schedule.

 Fix it on the fly

 You never know when you might blow a tire or slip a chain.
 Learn how to take care of these glitches by signing up for a class or researching online before you hit the road.
 Slip a tire patch kit and a multi-tool into your pannier or bag.
 Packing a small air pump and a plastic tire iron is important as well.